 Cost of Attendance: The UC Davis student expense budgets include systemwide tuition and student services fee, campus-based fees, books and supplies, room and board, personal expenses, transportation, and a health care allowance.
 The Cost of Attendance used to package financial aid is based on your living arrangements, so be certain the correct student expense budget has been assigned.

-Expected Family Contribution (EFC): Your EFC is based on your FAFSA or California Dream Act Application.
+Expected Family Contribution (EFC): Your EFC is based on your FAFSA or CADAA.
 If the EFC exceeds the Cost of Attendance, you are not eligible for need-based financial aid.
 However, if you are eligible to complete a FAFSA, you (and your parents) may still apply for Unsubsidized Direct Loans and/or Parent Loans for Undergraduate Students (PLUS) regardless of need.

 Equals Demonstrated Need

-Student Self-Help and Loan Contribution: This is the amount that all undergraduates are expected to contribute toward the cost of an education, which may change from year-to-year.
-You may meet this expectation with loan, scholarships or earnings from employment.
+Student Self-Help and Loan Contribution: This is the amount that all undergraduates are expected to contribute toward the cost of an education, which may change from year to year.
+You may meet this expectation with loans, scholarships, or earnings from employment.

 Equals Remaining Need

 *University (or other) Grant Eligibility: Grant awards vary and are subject to change each year.
 Grant funds are limited and awarded until funds are depleted.

 To see different scenarios on how aid is awarded, please visit Undergraduate Financial Aid Package Samples.